 Dugong enjoying lunch in a seagrass meadow in the Red Sea, Egypt.

 What can I do to protect seagrass?

-- Sign the Project Seagrass petition: This UK based organisation is doing loads to promote seagrass both in the UK and abroad.
-They are sponsoring a petition for a ‘World Seagrass Day’ where lovers of this habitat can share their appreciation far and wide.
+- Visit Project Seagrass: This UK based organisation is doing loads to promote the importance of seagrass both in the UK and abroad.

 - Go visit a meadow: Next time you’re on holiday why not ask local guides where the best seagrass spots are?
 Grab a snorkel, or go for a dive, and see what you can find in these amazing meadows.
 No matter where you live there is almost certainly a seagrass meadow closer that you think.

 - Download the Project Seagrass’ Android and IOS app and help document the seagrasses you find anywhere in the world.
-There’s an easy to use set of questions that will help you identify what species you have found and all you need to do is snap a picture and let the app use your location:
+There’s an easy to use set of questions that will help you identify what species you have found.
+All you need to do is snap a picture and let the app use your location.

 - Volunteer and help support seagrass conservation efforts and the wildlife that lives there.

 Alix @GreengrassSea is a PhD student at University College London documenting the carbon storage capacity of the UK’s seagrass meadows.
 She has been a scuba diver for 15 years and during that time has watched the health of the ocean she loves decline rapidly.
 Until recent years most of her diving and conservation experience has been outside of the UK.
 Her PhD has brought her closer to the UK’s own unique and beautiful marine environment.
 She is proud to be able to champion this in her work.